trixi-framework/TrixiParticles.jl/paper/paper.md

 ![Particles of two different systems in a simulation domain. \label{fig:systems}](systems.png){width=40%}

 To illustrate this, \autoref{fig:systems} shows particles in a simulation domain.
 The black particles belong to system $\mathcal{S}_1$ and the gray particles belong to system $\mathcal{S}_2$.
-In general, the force $f_a$ experienced by a particle $a$ is calculated as following
+In general, the force $f_a$ experienced by a particle $a$ is calculated as
 $$ f_a = \sum_{b \in \mathcal{S}_1} f_{ab}^{\mathcal{S}_1} + \sum_{b \in \mathcal{S}_2} f_{ab}^{\mathcal{S}_2} + \dots + \sum_{b\in \mathcal{S}_n}f_{ab}^{\mathcal{S}_n}, $$
-where the interaction force $f_{ab}^{\mathcal{S}_i}$ that particle $a$ experiences due to particle $b$ depends on the system type of particle $a$ and the type of the system $\mathcal{S}_i$ of particle $b$.
+where the interaction force $f_{ab}^{\mathcal{S}_i}$ that particle $a$ experiences due to particle $b$ depends on the system type of particle $a$, the system type $\mathcal{S}_i$ of particle $b$ and the relative particle distance.
 For computational efficiency, only particles with a distance within a system-dependent search radius interact with each other.

 For example, the SPH method determines the force between two SPH particles according to [@Monaghan:2005] as
 $$ f_{ab} = -m_a m_b \left( \frac{p_a}{\rho_a^2} + \frac{p_b}{\rho_b^2} \right) \nabla_a W_{ab} + \Pi_{ab},$$
 where $m_a$, $m_b$, $\rho_a$, $\rho_b$, $p_a$, $p_b$ are the mass, density and pressure of particles $a$ and $b$, respectively.
 The last term $\Pi_{ab}$ includes dissipative terms such as artificial viscosity [@Monaghan:2005] and is scheme-specific.
 The weighting function $W_{ab}$, also called kernel-function, depends on the relative distance between particles $a$ and $b$.

-# Functionality
+# Code structure and features

 \autoref{fig:structure} depicts the basic building blocks of TrixiParticles.jl.
 A simulation essentially consists of spatial discretization (left block) and time integration (center block).
 For the latter, the Julia package [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) is used.
-The callbacks (right block) are used to communicate with the time integration interface during the simulation.
+The callbacks (right block) provide additional functionality and communicate with the time integration method during the simulation.

-The `Semidiscretization` couples the systems of a simulation and also creates the corresponding neighborhood searches for each system.
-The resulting ODE problem is then fed into the time integrator and is solved by an appropriate numerical time integration scheme.
+The semidiscretization couples the systems of a simulation and also creates the corresponding neighborhood searches for each system.
+The resulting ordinary differential equation (ODE) problem is then fed into the time integrator and is solved by an appropriate numerical time integration scheme.

 ![Main building blocks of TrixiParticles.jl \label{fig:structure}](structure.png){width=100%}

-The code presented here can be found on [GitHub](https://github.com/trixi-framework/TrixiParticles.jl),  along with a detailed [manual](https://trixi-framework.github.io/TrixiParticles.jl/stable/) explaining how to use the package.
-Additionally, we provide tutorials explaining how to set up a simulation for fluids, structure mechanics or a fluid-structure interaction.
+TrixiParticles.jl is open source and available under the MIT license at [GitHub](https://github.com/trixi-framework/TrixiParticles.jl),  along with detailed [documentation](https://trixi-framework.github.io/TrixiParticles.jl/stable/) explaining how to use it.
+Additionally, we provide tutorials explaining how to set up a simulation of fluidflows, structure mechanics, or fluid-structure interaction.
-A collection of predefined simulation files can be found in the `examples` directory.
+A collection of simulation setups to get started with can be found in the `examples` directory.

-### Feature highlights
+## Feature highlights

 So far, the following feature highlights have been implemented: